SPONSORED: CD Spotlight. Most Remarkable - Jamaican pianist Orrett Rhoden, heard by Bill Newman.

 German philosopher, cultural critic, poet, composer and scholar Friedrich Nietzsche was born on 15 October 1844 and grew up in Röcken near Leipzig.
-He showed early talent in music and languages, and studied at Schulpforta and at the University of Bonn.
+He showed early talent in music and languages, and studied at Schulpforta and at Bonn University.

 Nietzsche died on 25 August 1900

 Echoes of Oblivion by Robert McCarney - Going for a Song